 At Los Angeles DUI Lawyer, we not only have deep experience in saving our clients' licenses on easier cases like a first-time DUI but are fully capable of successfully handling more challenging cases as well, including third-offense DUIs.

 If you have received a third DMV license suspension for DUI, you should waste no time in availing yourself of expert legal help.
 Contact us anytime 24/7 at Los Angeles DUI Lawyer, by calling 424-281-3020, and we will be happy to assist you.

 California Vehicle Code Section 23152 specifies that those convicted of a third DUI offense are liable to suffer additional penalties as compared to a 1st or 2nd offense DUI.

-It is important to note that either an actual DUI or a reckless driving conviction counts as a "DUI prior" for the purposes of the statute.
-And both previous offenses must have been within 10 years of the potential third conviction, going off of arrests dates.
+It is important to note that either an actual DUI or a wet reckless driving conviction counts as a "DUI prior" for the purposes of the statute.
+And both previous offenses must have been within 10 years of the potential third conviction, going off of arrests dates (rather than conviction dates).

 Possible Penalties for a 3rd DUI

 A third DUI is still a misdemeanor offense, unless there are specific aggravating factors to make it a felony, but the common sentencing elements are relatively severe.
 They include:

 - In most cases, a minimum of 120 days of jail time, but in all cases, a maximum of up to 12 months in county jail.
 If you refused the chemical test, however, 10 extra days of jail time will be added.
 Note, however that a good lawyer may be able to convert jail time to community service or house arrest.